Introduction

 Understanding Berlin Brandenburg Airport

-Berlin Brandenburg Airport (BER) is the primary international airport serving the city of Berlin.
-It is located in Schönefeld, approximately 18 kilometers (11 miles) southeast of the city centre.
+Berlin Brandenburg Airport (BER) is the main and largest international airport station located in Berlin city.
+It is in Schönefeld, around 11 statutory miles or 18 kilometres from the downtown area of the city.
 The airport was officially opened in October 2020, replacing the previous airports: Tegel and Schönefeld.

 Transportation Options